A Guide to the Cryptocurrency Wash-Sale Rule

 Why Does the Wash-Sale Rule Exist?

-The wash-sale rule exists to prevent people from taking advantage of tax deductions by selling and rebuying stock repeatedly.
-While in theory that might make sense, the truth is more complicated than you might imagine.
+The wash-sale rule exists to prevent people from taking advantage of tax deductions by repeatedly selling and rebuying stock.
+While, in theory, that might make sense, the truth is more complicated than you might imagine.

 One common criticism of the wash-sale rule is that it is one-sided, meaning that it applies only to losses and not to gains.
 In other words, if you sold stock at a loss and then rebought it, the IRS won't allow you to get any tax benefits on your loss.

-However, if the reverse happened and you sold stock and received a higher price than you paid for it, and then decided to repurchase an identical security, the IRS still expects to collect the full amount of capital gains tax you owe from the first transaction.
-Your entire capital gain is considered taxable income even if you were to turn around and put all of it into a new stock purchase.
+However, if the reverse happens, and you sell stock and receive a higher price than you paid for it and then decide to repurchase an identical security, the IRS still expects to collect the full amount of capital gains tax you owe from the first transaction.
+Your entire capital gain is considered taxable income even if you turn around and put all of it into a new stock purchase.

 Learn More 8 Ways to Minimize Capital Gains Tax Liability